Martin Bright

 Martin Derek Bright (born 5 June 1966) is a British journalist.
 He worked for the BBC World Service and The Guardian before becoming The Observer's education correspondent and then home affairs editor.
 From 2005 to 2009, he was the political editor of New Statesman.
 He had a blog for The Spectator, and was The Jewish Chronicle's political editor from September 2009 to March 2013.
 In 2014 he took a position at the Tony Blair Faith Foundation, but resigned after five months over a lack of editorial autonomy.

 Since the late twentieth century, he has particularly covered the rise of Muslim extremism, terrorist attacks in Britain and abroad, and aspects of British governmental relations with the Muslim community in the United Kingdom.

 In 2009 Bright founded New Deal of the Mind, a charitable company to promote employment in creative fields and working with organisations, government and all political parties.

 Education

-From 1977—1984, Bright was educated at Queen Elizabeth's Hospital, a private day school for boys in the city of Bristol in South West England, followed by the University of Cambridge, where he gained a BA Hons. in English Literature, in 1987.
+From 1977 to 1984, Bright was educated at Queen Elizabeth's Hospital, a private day school for boys in the city of Bristol in South West England, followed by Magdalene College, Cambridge, where he gained a BA Hons. in English Literature in 1987.
 In 1996, he gained an MA in the History of Asia and Africa at the School of Oriental and African Studies (part of the University of London).